-Bit Description

-31:16 Reserved: MBZ

-15:0 index (Jump Index)

-This field specifies the jump distance in number of 64bits data chunks if a jump is taken for the instruction.
+Bit Description 31:0 index (Jump Index) This field specifies byte aligned jump distance if a jump is taken for the instruction.
+Format = S31.

-Format = S15.
 Signed integer in 2's compliment

 <exitcode> may be a scalar register or an immediate.
 The data type of <exitcode > must be D (signed doubleword integer).
-However, hardware only uses lower 16 bits of <exitcode>.
-The valid range of <exitcode.index> is [-32768, 32767].
-Behavior for <exitcode.index> outside that range is undefined.